-Delta's package of works includes sections of excavation, which are required during service diversion works, the removal of asbestos impacted soil at Westmead (Phase C1) and archaeological investigation works at Parramatta and Clyde (Phase C2).
+Delta's package of works includes small sections of excavation, which is required during service diversion works (Phase C1) and archaeological investigation works (Phase C2).
+These works are not expected to generate significant quantities of spoil.
 Delta will implement the management of spoil as outlined in the Spoil Management Sub Plan.